Published on August 6, 2014, Updated on February 17, 2016

 Skin for Life

 Skin for Life combines both fashion and skincare into an exceptional event benefitting The Skin Cancer Foundation.
-Hosted by Amy Forman Taub, MD, Advanced Dermatology and skinfo©, over 250 individuals attended their fourth annual event in 2014.
+Hosted by Amy Forman Taub, MD, Advanced Dermatology and skinfo©, over 250 individuals attended their fifth annual event in 2015.
 Skin for Life includes a fashion show highlighting local designers, a silent auction along with vendor exhibits where guests sample the latest in beauty treatments, products, and received mini-makeovers.

 Expert Tips for Your Event